-Anonymous reports can be submitted through the College's website at forms.kenyon.edu/node/82.
+Anonymous reports can be submitted through the College's website at: kenyon.edu/incident-form.
 Follow-up communications with the person submitting the anonymous report are not possible unless contact information is provided.
-As with all other reports, anonymous reports will be shared with the Civil Rights and Title IX Coordinator.
+As with all other reports, anonymous reports will be shared with the Civil Rights & Title IX Coordinator.
 Where there is sufficient information, the College will ensure that anonymous reports are reviewed and included for compliance with the Clery Act.

-Employees who have a duty to report information to the Civil Rights and Title IX Coordinator under this policy may not make such reports anonymously.
+Employees who have a duty to report information to the Civil Rights & Title IX Coordinator under this policy may not make such reports anonymously.